• Skip to primary navigation

 Great for meal prep.
 This chili stays great all week (dare I say it even tastes better the next day), making this a great vegetarian meal option for those who love to meal prep.

-Ingredients needed for Vegan Sweet Potato Chili
+Ingredients Needed for Vegan Sweet Potato Chili

 Ingredients needed to make sweet potato and black bean chili.